Emmy Noether: Galois theory

 The Galois group of a polynomial is the set of all transformations of the splitting field which preserve the ground field and the roots of the polynomial.
 (These transformations are called automorphisms.)
 The Galois group of x^{2} + 1 consists of two elements: The identity transformation, which sends every complex number to itself, and complex conjugation, which sends +i to −i.
 Since the Galois group does not change the ground field, it leaves the coefficients of the polynomial unchanged, so it must leave the set of all roots unchanged.
 Each root can move to another root, so transformation determines a permutation of the n roots among themselves.
 The significance of the Galois group derives from the fundamental theorem of Galois theory, which proves that the fields lying between the ground field and the splitting field are in one-to-one correspondence with the subgroups of the Galois group.

 In 1918, Noether published a paper on the inverse Galois problem.
 Instead of determining the Galois group of transformations of a given field and its extension, Noether asked whether, given a field and a group, it always is possible to find an extension of the field that has the given group as its Galois group.
 She reduced this to "Noether's problem", which asks whether the fixed field of a subgroup G of the permutation group S_{n} acting on the field k(x_{1}, ..., x_{n}) always is a pure transcendental extension of the field k.
 (She first mentioned this problem in a 1913 paper, where she attributed the problem to her colleague Fischer.)
 She showed this was true for n = 2, 3, or 4.
-In 1969, Richard Swan found a counter-example to Noether's problem, with n = 47 and G a cyclic group of order 47 (although this group can be realized as a Galois group over the rationals in other ways).
+In 1969, Richard Swan found a counterexample to Noether's problem, with n = 47 and G a cyclic group of order 47 (although this group can be realized as a Galois group over the rationals in other ways).
 The inverse Galois problem remains unsolved.